Space-00/V2ray-configs/README.md

-***👇🏻All of these languages were translated with AI so sorry if the translation is funny or anything👇🏻***
+***👇🏻 All of these languages were translated with AI so sorry if the translation is funny or anything 👇🏻***

 🌍 [Persian (Farsi)](https://github.com/Space-00/V2ray-configs/blob/main/README_PER.md)